VtOmega3/Introdu-o-ao-SOLID/README.md

 # Intro-ao-SOLID

-Basis for the exercise execution
+1- Basis for the exercise execution

+2- Exercise resolution